 - sell your old home and buy a new home.

-Note that there are moving expenses that may not qualify for a tax credit.
-For example, costs to forward your post mails, clean your residence location, replace personal items, look for a job before you move, etc, are not eligible for the moving expense tax credit claim.
-Additionally, you must have moved at least 40 kilometers closer to your new work, business, or school to qualify for the moving expense credit.
+Note that some moving expenses may not qualify for a tax credit.
+For example, costs to forward your mail, clean your home, replace personal items, look for a job do not quality.
+Additionally, you must have moved at least 40 kilometres closer to your new work, business, or school.

-You can only claim child care costs for an eligible child.
-The CRA considers an eligible child to be either your child or your spouse’s or common-law partner’s child under the age of 16 at some point within the tax year.
-However, if a dependent has an impairment or disability, then the age limit will not apply.
+You can only claim childcare costs for an eligible child.
+The CRA considers an eligible child as your child or your spouse’s or common-law partner’s child under the age of 16.
+However, if a dependent has an impairment or disability, then the age limit gets extended.

-Additionally, if a child with a net income not more than $13,229 in 2021 is dependent on you or your spouse or common-law partner, then they can qualify for the child care cost tax credit.
+Additionally, what if a child with a net income of less than $15,000 in 2023 relies on you, your spouse or common-law partner?
+Well, then they can qualify you for the childcare cost tax credit.

-It is important to note that when claiming the child care expense credit, the applicable dependent must have lived with you, your spouse, or your common-law partner, as at the time you incur the expense.
-Also, in general cases, you may be able to claim only child care payments made to a Canadian resident in Canada except in certain situations.
+When claiming the childcare credit, the dependent must have lived with you or your partner as you incurred the expense.
+Generally, you may claim only childcare payments made to a Canadian resident in Canada except in certain situations.

-The eligible child care expenses can include costs for caregivers, care services at daycare centers and educational institutions, day camps and day sports schools with a primary goal to care for children, boarding schools, or camps with lodging.
+The eligible childcare expenses can include caregivers, services at daycare centres and educational institutions, day camps and day sports schools.
+Each one must have a primary goal to care for children, including boarding schools or camps with lodging.

-These expenses can be claimed on line 21400 of your income tax and benefit return.
-You can calculate the child care deduction using form T778 Child Care Expenses Deduction, depending on your circumstance, you may be able to claim up to $11,000.
+You can claim these expenses on line 21400 of your income tax and benefit return.
+You simply calculate the child care deduction using form T778 Child Care Expenses Deduction.
+Depending on your circumstances, you may claim up to $11,000.

-If you have made any capital gains in the year, these will be taxed at an inclusion rate which is one-half of your gains.
-Capital gains generally arise when you dispose of a capital property through a sale or transfer, and the deemed proceeds are more than the adjusted cost base of the property.
+If you have made any capital gains in the year, they will get taxed at an inclusion rate of one-half of your gains.
+Capital gains generally arise when you dispose of a property through a sale or transfer.
+As a result, the deemed proceeds exceed the adjusted cost base of the property.

-For example, if you purchased a financial asset for $100 and incurred no cost of purchase, a simple adjusted cost base will be the cost of purchase which is $100.
-Assuming that you sell the financial asset for $150, you will make capital gains of $50.
-For capital gains tax purposes, only 50 percent of this gain, $25, will be taxable.
+For example, if you purchased a financial asset for $100 and sold it for $150, you will gain $50.
+For capital gains tax purposes, only half of this gain, $25, will get taxed.

-On the other hand, you can get a capital loss when you dispose of an asset at a price that is lower than the adjusted cost base plus any selling costs.
-Similar to capital gains, if you had made a capital loss on the disposal of your capital asset, your allowable capital loss will be half of your loss.
+Conversely, you get capital losses when you dispose of assets at a lower price than the adjusted cost base.
+At this point, you also factor in any selling costs.
+Similarly, if you had made a capital loss when disposing of your capital asset, your allowable capital loss will equal half of your loss.